 Portions of the Wyoming Range mule deer migration corridor are intact and functioning with significant conservation work already completed to facilitate habitat enhancements, highway crossings, and wildlife-friendly fencing.
 Additional conservation and land use efforts are needed to benefit mule deer in the future.
-Habitat conditions and range use are critical due to the arid climate and condition of some plant communities.
+Habitat conditions are critical due to the arid climate and condition of some plant communities.
 Habitat treatments in aspen communities are especially important to improve understory plants to maximize nutrition for does and fawns on transitional and summer ranges.
-Invasive plant communities in portions of the corridor may decrease habitat functionality, and the invasion of cheatgrass is currently limiting management options in some places.
+Invasive plant communities in portions of the corridor have decreased habitat functionality, and the invasion of cheatgrass is currently limiting management options in some places.
 Significant resources must be put into cheatgrass control or many proactive habitat enhancements will not be feasible.

 A critical highway crossing at Nugget Canyon has been addressed with several underpasses.
 Roadways and increasing traffic volumes in the corridor can impact seasonal movements of deer and may become a more significant barrier to mule deer movements.
 Right-of-way fences and deep snow conditions are a concern for late migrants (difficult for deer to cross).
 Mule deer habitats are often favored recreation areas, and protection of these vital habitat features from excessive human recreation (motorized and non-motorized) would enhance their long term persistence on the landscape.
-The possibility of wind energy projects, and the first solar farm in Wyoming as well as other proposals seem imminent.
-A large reservoir (Sublette Reservoir) is proposed in the migration corridor.
+The possibility of additional wind energy projects, and solar farms seem imminent.
+A large reservoir (Sublette Reservoir) has been proposed in the migration corridor.
 Subdivision and recreational property development could have adverse impacts in specific areas.
 Minimizing or mitigating disturbance in the corridor will benefit mule deer habitats in this herd.

 Establishment of invasive plant communities are an immediate and long-term threat.
+Improving vegetation conditions and fence permeability are long-term threats that have ongoing attention.
 Managing public access and recreation are long term, as is urban development and energy development.
 Increasing traffic volume, wildlife vehicle collisions, and wildlife crossing structures are also long-term issues.

 Maintaining collaborative relationships with private landowners, oil and gas operators, non-governmental organizations (NGO's), local county governments, federal land managers and the public is essential to ensure mule deer migration remains unimpeded.
+Management actions in this herd are most successful with a collaborative approach.
+Conservation easements are strongly supported as an important tool to maintain open space.